ElectNewt/ElectNewt/README.md

 ## Side projects 👯

-Apart from everyting I write for my website, I maintain two projects for the open source world:
+Apart from everyting I write for my website, I mainly maintain for the open source world:
 - [EjemploRop](https://github.com/ElectNewt/EjemploRop): Implementation of Raiway oriented programming in C#.

 Alternatively I have a few more Projects that I've been working on.